grafana/metrictank/docs/operations.md

    * Cassandra (index) - if enabled - which may not keep up with throughput, resulting in backpressure, and a lowered ingestion rate.
    Check the index stats on the dashboard.

 2) Saving of chunks.
-Metrictank saves chunks at the rhythm of your [chunkspan](https://github.com/grafana/metrictank/blob/master/docs/memory-server.md) (10 minutes in the default docker image)
+Grafana Metrictank saves chunks at the rhythm of your [chunkspan](https://github.com/grafana/metrictank/blob/master/docs/memory-server.md) (10 minutes in the default docker image)
    When this happens, it will need to save a bunch of chunks and [based on the configuration of your write queues and how many series you have](https://github.com/grafana/metrictank/issues/125) the queues may run full and provide ingestion backpressure, also lowering ingestion speed.